Woolsey And Hill Fires: Evacuations, Road Closures And School Closures

 - Ventura County Animal Services (805) 388-4258

-- Los Angeles County Animal Services Earl Warren Show Grounds – 3400 Calle Real, Santa Barbara, CA 93105 Check-in at Gate C off of Calle Real.
-Accepting large animals.
+- Earl Warren Show Grounds – 3400 Calle Real, Santa Barbara, CA 93105 Check-in at Gate C off of Calle Real

 If you need large animal assistance, please call (818) 991-0071, or (805) 388-4258.